Quantifying symmetric exchange in ultrathin ferromagnetic films with chirality: Discussion

-A further error source, which needs to be considered, is the potential presence of a dead layer in the magnetic thin film.
-The film thickness directly influences the result from the model including PSSW modes for the $M_\mathrm{S}(T)$ dependence and the value of the thickness-corrected $\eta$ \cite{Nembach.2015}.
-Also, the film thickness governs the dipolar interaction in the spin-wave dispersion relation leading to an additional uncertainty.
-However, seeing as the magnitude of $M_\mathrm{S}$ measured for these ultrathin samples is typically above \SI{1200}{kA \per m}, and largely in line with expected values, we expect any dead layer effects to contribute negligibly in this case \cite{Tan.2021}.
+\paragraph{Discounting Dead Layer Effects} Other sources of discrepancy to be considered are the potential presence of a dead layer within the magnetic film, and proximity-induced magnetization effects within the neighbouring heavy metals.
+Both of these would the effective FM thickness, and therefore directly influence the results from all three $M_\mathrm{S}(T)$ models.
+The FM thickness also governs the dipolar interaction in the spin-wave dispersion relation, leading to an additional uncertainty.
+However, seeing as the measured $M_\mathrm{S}$ for these ultrathin samples is typically around \SI{1200}{kA \per m} at RT, largely in line with reported values for similar stacks \cite{Tan.2021}, we expect the net contribution of dead layer and magnetic proximity effects \cite{Masgrau.2015} to be negligible in this case.

-All in all, the analysis and interpretation of $M_\mathrm{S}(T)$ data for ultrathin films proves to be far from trivial, as the underlying models contain considerable assumptions that are only partially satisfied. \cite{Erickson.1991}.

-To conclude, in this work, we have compared different methods for the determination of the Heisenberg exchange in thin magnetic films.
-Even though this property plays an important role from fundamentals to applications, a thorough understanding of its dependence on interfacial and stack properties is still lacking.
-Similarly, the differences between the results from the individual methods employed here underline the complexity of the experimental determination of the Heisenberg exchange constant.
-In general, measurements based on the temperature dependence of the saturation magnetisation tend to provide lower values for the symmetric exchange $A$ compared to an analysis of the spin-wave dispersion relation close to the Brillouin zone origin.
-Qualitatively, this can be understood by the different spin-wave wave vector ranges probed by the two methods.
-This causes the methods to be affected differently by the limitations of the parabolic approximation of the dispersion realization.